paul-g/brabble/performance-aware-programming/lecture3.md

 ## Caches

 * Caches are fast memory used to store _frequently reused_ data
-* They are managed by hardware/OS (so they are fast)
 * _Caching_ is common in both hardware and algorithm design
     * We saw Dynamic Programming makes use of caching
     * Almost all computers today have some form of cache